November 28, 2022

 Contacting the police

-If you have lost money to a scammer over the phone, you should report the problem to your local police department.
-However, even if they can help you get your money back, this won't stop robocallers from contacting you in the future.
+If you’ve lost money to a scammer over the phone, you should report the problem to your local police department.
+However, even if they can help you get your money back, this won't stop illegal robocallers from contacting you in the future.

-While inconsistent deadlines and lack of cohesion may be crippling the success of government programs like STIR/SHAKEN, there are ways to crack down on unwanted spam calls and texts from the user side.
-A dedicated spam blocker app can eliminate these nuisances using cutting-edge technology and active user feedback.
+While inconsistent deadlines and lack of cohesion may have prevented government programs like STIR/SHAKEN from eliminating the problem altogether to this point, there are other ways to crack down on unwanted spam calls and texts from the user side.
+A dedicated spam-blocker app can eliminate these nuisances using cutting-edge technology and user feedback.

 Audio fingerprinting

-Why Robokiller is the only solution for spam calls
+Why Robokiller is the best solution for spam calls

 • Real-time spam call protection